The Department of Health Policy and Management awards competitive scholarships to accepted students who are pursuing the PhD program.

 Once a student begins work on a dissertation proposal, the Department strongly encourages the student to seek dissertation-support funding.
 Government agencies and private organizations provide funding for students once they are working on an approved thesis topic.

 In addition to scholarships, other sources of funding include federal aid and grants from organizations outside of the Department and School.
 Contact the Financial Aid Office for more information on loans or federal aid.
-Browse multiple funding resources through Funding Opportunities.
+Browse multiple funding resources through Funding Resources.

 |Bloomberg School Tuition|